Planning a NHEW activity

 - WHEN will your population of interest be most open to the campaign?
 In addition to a popular location, an effective campaign takes place during times convenient to your audience.
 You might consider a weekend community fair or event, after work social, etc. Remember, not all activities may fit into a standard “9 to 5” day.

-Identifying and utilizing resources
+Identify and utilize resources

 Understanding and utilizing resources is an integral component to a successful campaign.
 Resources include: